What Should I Do After My Daffodils Have Bloomed? - Ask BrightView

 Tweet us your question using the hashtag #AskBrightView for a chance to have it answered in an upcoming episode.

 What should I do after my daffodils have bloomed?

 BRUCE HELLERICK, expert:

-Here we have a beautiful display of daffodils.
-Your daffodils have bloomed and many people don't like this look and they want to cut the foliage off - do not do that.
-Many people then want to braid the foliage - do not do that.
+Here, we have a beautiful display of daffodils.
+Your daffodils have bloomed and many people don't like this look and they want to cut the foliage off.
+Do not do that.
+Many people then want to braid the foliage.
+Do not do that either.

 Leave the foliage just the way it is so it gets the most light as possible.
 The foliage will slowly mature and die back.
 It will take about 60 days and at that point, you can remove the dead foliage.